yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 He is so good as Ram.
 [Incorrect]

-# # RULE 33: In a sentence depicting comparison, whenever the word “times”
+# RULE 33: In a sentence depicting comparison, whenever the word “times”

 comes up, it is never followed by a comparative degree.

-## Examples
+Examples:-
 (I)This book is three times larger than that book.
 [Incorrect]
 (II)This book is three times heavier than